Homemade Happy Hour

 Home » Recent Posts » Vegetarian

-The Best Apple Cider Applesauce for Fall
+The Best Applesauce with Apple Cider

-Published: Oct 21, 2019 · Updated: Sep 8, 2022 by Katy McAvoy
+Modified: Feb 21, 2025 · Published: Oct 21, 2019 by Katy McAvoy

 I love when you share my recipes!

-Jump to Recipe·Print Recipe
+Jump to Recipe

 Apple Cider Applesauce

 Full of warm spices and simple ingredients, there's no substitute for homemade apple sauce.
 This recipe makes a large batch of applesauce, perfect for freezing so you have some on hand whenever you need it.
-We’re skipping the slow cooker and Insta Pot in favor of the traditional stove top since it cooks up in just 30 minutes.

 This homemade applesauce recipe is one of my favorite ways to use fresh apples.
 Whether they’re fresh from the orchard or your local grocery store, apples just taste better in the fall.

 I love using Apple Cider Applesauce in my Apple Cinnamon Baked Oatmeal, or any other recipe I find that calls for applesauce.
 It has so much more flavor that any store-bought applesauce you can find.
-Serve it warm or cold, with pork chops, on potato pancakes, or even as a topping for ice cream.

 How to Make Apple Cider Applesauce